Azure/gen-cv/README.md

 - `pip install -r requirements.txt`

 3. From the list provided above, select a sample notebook.
 After making your selection, configure the Jupyter notebook to use the kernel associated with the environment you set up in Step 2.
+4. Rename the `.env.template` file to `.env` and add the required parameters and keys for your services to the file.

 ## Contributing